TheSkyentist/GELATO/README.md

 * SUMMARY: It is a binary FITS table containing the summary of the models.
 It contains the original spectrum without the bad data points (ivar == 0) along with the total model, ssp continuum, power-law continuum, emission-line model generated from the median parameters.
 The latter two columns will not appear if they are not included in the final fit of the spectrum.
 * PARAMS: It is a binary FITS table where each column represents a parameter with a row for each bootstrap.
 Redshift and dispersion measurements are given in km/s.
 Flux measurements are dependent on the input units of the spectrum.
 In addition, the rest amplitude (RAmp) of the Gaussian is also returned as this can be a more reliable way for computing line detection.
 If calculated, rest equivalent widths are given in Angstroms.
 Coefficients on the SSP continuum models are in the units of the SSP models.

-In addition, if running on multiple spectra, GELATO can optioanlly create a file named "GELATO-results.fits".
-For each object, the median of the resulting parameters and standard devation across the bootstraps are taken and concatenated into a single file for convinence.
+In addition, if running on multiple spectra, GELATO can optionally create a file named "GELATO-results.fits".
+For each object, the median of the resulting parameters and standard deviation across the bootstraps are taken and concatenated into a single file for convenience.

 ## Parameter File